What are Behaviorally Anchored Rating Scales (BARS)?

 What Are the Pros and Cons of the BARS Method?

-While these examples are great at offering an insight to the effectiveness of the BARS method, not everything about Behaviorally Anchored Rating Scales is perfect.
-There are several benefits to making the switch, but also some downsides to consider.
+While these examples are a great insight into the effectiveness of the BARS method, not everything about Behaviorally Anchored Rating Scales is perfect.
+There are several benefits to making the switch, but also downsides too.

 Benefits of Using the Bars Approach: